aaaaaa123456789/libplum/docs/formats.md

 If all of these conditions are met, the generated file will be a binary PPM file, where each frame's dimensions will be set to its true width and height as defined above.
+These conditions are mostly intended to ensure that multi-frame images that were loaded from PBM, PGM or PPM files can be stored as PPM files instead of PAM files, since the transparent borders in those cases are artificially introduced by the library to pad all frames to a common width and height.

 The library supports reading PNM files with their maximum value set to any number between 1 and 65,535, even if it isn't one less than a power of two.